 Children's Mental Health

-It is therefore important that we do not turn a blind eye and hope it all goes away.
-Stigma is a significant issue when suffering from mental health ill health and so it is important that we lead by example and that we also ensure that when working with individuals or groups of children and young people we educate them about mental ill health and how to help friends who may be experiencing problems.
+It's important that we do not turn a blind eye and hope it all goes away.
+Stigma is a significant issue when suffering from mental ill-health.
+We must lead by example and ensure that when working with individuals or groups of children and young people we educate them about mental ill-health and how to help friends who may be experiencing problems.
 As per the title of our in-depth safeguarding insight on children and young people’s mental health, knowledge dispels fear (and therefore reduces stigma).

 Mental health is a state of mental well-being that enables people to cope with the stresses of life, realise their abilities, learn well and work well, and contribute to their community.
 It is an integral component of health and well-being that underpins our individual and collective abilities to make decisions, build relationships and shape the world we live in.
 Mental health is a basic human right.